The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/basic-guide.md

 ## Slidecasting and Prepositioning

-As a Scholar, our main dps spell is Broil.
+As a Scholar, our main DPS spell is Broil.
 Broil has a 1.5s cast time meaning you have a \~1s window after each Broil where you aren’t casting and can move freely.
 On top of this though, you can also freely move during the last \~0.5s of each Broil cast without canceling the cast.
 This ~0.5s is referred to as the slidecast window.
 Your slidecast window is dependent on ping, so it won’t be exactly the same for every person, but it’s important that you learn when your slidecast window is to allow yourself the greatest possible amount of movement freedom.
 One thing that can be helpful for learning your slidecast window is adding an emote to your hotbar.
 When the emote lights up during your cast, you’re in the slidecast window and free to move.

 While you’ll have to move for many mechanics in most fights, most movements don’t need to be accomplished in a very short period of time.
-Using slidecasting, as well as some of the other methods that will be mentioned below, you can preposition for these mechanics rather than losing dps by responding reactively to them.
-Remember that fight mechanics happen in a set order, and while there is randomness involved in some of them, you should alway be prepared for where you’re going to have to be, or what movements you might have to make.
+Using slidecasting, as well as some of the other methods that will be mentioned below, you can preposition for these mechanics rather than losing DPS by responding reactively to them.
+Remember that fight mechanics happen in a set order, and while there is randomness involved in some of them, you should always be prepared for where you’re going to have to be, or what movements you might have to make.

 ## Natural Biolysis Refreshes